nadermedhet148/microservice-implmention-with-patterns/README.md

 implementation :

 Define a view database, which is a read-only replica that is designed to support that query.
 The application keeps the replica up to data by subscribing to Domain events published by the service that own the data.

+# Forth pattern is event stream processing :

+use-case :
+Event stream processing is often viewed as complementary to batch processing.
+Batch processing is about taking action on a large set of static data (“data at rest”), while event stream processing is about taking action on a constant flow of data (“data in motion”)

+implementation :

+Event stream processing works by handling a data set by one data point at a time.
+Rather than view data as a whole set, event stream processing is about dealing with a flow of continuously created data.
+This requires a specialized set of technologies.